 Hours of Operation: 6 am - 6 pm (Monday-Friday)

-Dial-A-Ride is a curb-to-curb service available for only for LCT customers living and/or traveling to points within the Paratransit Boundary (an area 3/4 of a mile on either side of an existing fixed route bus line), in accordance with the Americans with Disabilities Act (ADA).
+Dial-A-Ride is a origin-to-destination service available for only for LCT customers living and/or traveling to points within the Paratransit Boundary (an area 3/4 of a mile on either side of an existing fixed route bus line), in accordance with the Americans with Disabilities Act (ADA).
 For current Dial-A-Ride rates, please see our list of Fare Information page.

 LCT will pick you up at home (or another origin) and drop you off at medical appointment, work or any destination in Lorain County.